Ubiquinol

 A ubiquinol is an electron-rich (reduced) form of coenzyme Q (ubiquinone).
 The term most often refers to ubiquinol-10, with a 10-unit tail most commonly found in humans.

 The natural ubiquinol form of coenzyme Q is 2,3-dimethoxy-5-methyl-6-poly prenyl-1,4-benzoquinol, where the polyprenylated side-chain is 9-10 units long in mammals.
 Coenzyme Q_{10} (CoQ_{10}) exists in three redox states, fully oxidized (ubiquinone), partially reduced (semiquinone or ubisemiquinone), and fully reduced (ubiquinol).
 The redox functions of ubiquinol in cellular energy production and antioxidant protection are based on the ability to exchange two electrons in a redox cycle between ubiquinol (reduced) and the ubiquinone (oxidized) form.

 Characteristics

 Because humans can synthesize ubiquinol, it is not classed as a vitamin.

 Bioavailability

 CoQ_{10} is not well absorbed into the body.
 Since the ubiquinol form has two additional hydrogens, it results in the conversion of two ketone groups into hydroxyl groups on the active portion of the molecule.
 This causes an increase in the polarity of the CoQ_{10} molecule and may be a significant factor behind the observed enhanced bioavailability of ubiquinol.

+Health effects

+Blood pressure

+Studies have shown that Ubiquinol, coenzyme Q10 (CoQ10), may reduce systolic blood pressure in adults.
+A 2025 meta-analysis of randomized controlled trials published in the International Journal of Cardiology Cardiovascular Risk and Prevention concluded that a daily dose of CoQ10 below 200 mg may be an effective adjunctive therapy for the reduction in systolic blood pressure (SBP).

+A meta-analysis published in the academic journal Advances in Nutrition assessed CoQ10 dosing to lower systolic blood pressure in patients with Cardiometabolic Disorders.
+The assessment included 1,831 individuals across 26 studies.
+Conclusions showed that CoQ10 supplements may be potentially effective for clinically reducing SBP in people with cardiometabolic disorders, such as Type 2 diabetes or Dyslipidemia.
+The dose recommended was 100 – 200mg per day.